shubhamvinayak/CSS-Helper/CSS-Basics.md

  ----------------------------------------------------------------------------------------------------------------------------------------------------
 ### Float

-  The float CSS property places an element on the left or right side of its container, allowing text and inline elements to wrap around it.
+  The float CSS property places an element on the left or right side of its container, allowing text and inline elements to wrap around it. are not  absolutely positioned. which means that an element can only be floated left or right, not up or down.

 **Syntax**
 ```css